-The Phillies’ on-field struggles were overshadowed recently by the shocking news of Darren Daulton’s death from brain cancer and allegations that Pete Rose had a sexual relationship with a 15-year-old girl when he played for the Cincinnati Reds.
+The Phillies' recent on-field struggles were overshadowed Sunday night by the shocking news of Darren Daulton's death of brain cancer and last week's allegations that Pete Rose had a sexual relationship with a 15-year-old girl when he played for the Cincinnati Reds.

-Both cases remind us about the precariousness of life and how some of our onetime heroes chose to live theirs.
+Both cases remind us about the precariousness of life and how some of our onetime heroes choose to live theirs.

-Like a number of professional athletes, Daulton and Rose were self-absorbed men who squandered the prime of their lives with reckless behavior and wayward pleasures.
+Like many professional athletes, Daulton and Rose were self-absorbed men who squandered the prime of their lives with reckless behavior and wayward pleasures.
 But there is a major difference between the two: Daulton learned from his mistakes.
 Rose never did.

-Both former Phillies are indelibly etched into the collective memory of this city for their gutsy performances on the diamond.
-Daulton, affectionately known to fans as “Dutch,” was a hard-edged catcher who overcame a career-threatening knee injury to become a three-time All-Star.
+Both former Phillies are indelibly etched into the collective memory in Philadelphia for their gutsy performances on the diamond.
+Daulton, affectionately known to fans as "Dutch," was a hard-edged catcher who overcame a career-threatening knee injury to become a three-time All-Star.

 He was both physically and mentally tough, a man's man.
 Daulton made teammates accountable and, in 1993, provided uncontested leadership for a colorful and irreverent band of throwbacks who went from worst to first in the National League East and restored some respectability to a franchise that had become a perennial loser.

 Unfortunately, there was another, less attractive side to Charlie Hustle.
-We know now that he bet on the game when he managed the Reds in the late 1980s, violating the cardinal rule of baseball.
-After he was banned from the game in 1989 by then-Commissioner Bart Giamatti, Rose’s life spiraled out of control.
+We know now he bet on baseball when he managed the Reds in the late 1980s, violating a cardinal rule of baseball.
+After he was banned from the game in 1989 by then-commissioner Bart Giamatti, Rose's life spiraled out of control.

 Last week, allegations surfaced that Rose, while playing for the Reds in the 1970s, maintained a sexual relationship with a girl who was not yet 16.
 The allegations led the Phillies to cancel their ceremony to induct Rose into the team's Wall of Fame that had been scheduled for Saturday night.

-It was the final straw for many of Rose’s former teammates and fans, as well as writers, including this one.
-We’ve all run out of patience with him.
+It was the final straw for many of Rose's former teammates and fans, as well as writers such as this one.
+We've all run out of patience with him.
 He has damaged his credibility so severely that he will never be trusted again.

-I feel bad for Pete Rose, now 76.
-Not because he destroyed his chance for a bronze plaque in Cooperstown, but because he’s flunking life.
-He has used baseball, as he has used us, for nothing more than feeding his own ego.
-But I feel worse for Daulton.
+I feel bad for Rose, now 76.
+Not because he destroyed his chance for a bronze plaque in Cooperstown, but because he's flunking life.
+He has used baseball, as he has used us, for nothing more than his own ego.
+But I feel worse for Dutch.

 After his career ended in 1997, Daulton was a troubled, unsettled soul.
-He struggled with alcohol, was estranged from his four children, and stirred controversy with remarks about metaphysics, occultism, and the end of the world.
-But Daulton learned from hardship and changed his ways.
+He struggled with alcohol, was estranged from his four children and stirred controversy with remarks about metaphysics, occultism and the end of the world.
+But Darren learned from the hardship and changed his ways.

 By 2013, when he was diagnosed with glioblastoma, Dutch had turned his life around.
 He not only acknowledged his shortcomings, but had made up for them.

 That kind of humility is rare among pro athletes.
-The ability to reform one’s life is rarer still.
-It’s why the recurrence of his brain cancer was so tragic.
+The ability to reform one's life is rarer still.
+It's why his death is so tragic.